 “We received more than 7,000 m2 of connected, spacious production and storage facility without any restrictions caused by beams or pillars.
 From a constructor’s viewpoint this is exceptional: no one else than Best-Hall can provide a concept such as this.

-Surprising energy-efficiency with a PVC hall
+Surprising energy-efficiency with a fabric structure

 “Even though we have a great deal more square metres to heat, the heating costs are smaller than before.
-The energy savings brought by the hall constructed with Best-Hall’s methods and the decreased consumption of wood chips really came as positive surprises,” Koskelo says.
+The energy savings brought by the building constructed with Best-Hall’s methods and the decreased consumption of wood chips really came as positive surprises,” Koskelo says.

 The best for production’s needs